 Application deadline: March 20, 2014

-- Read Program Components and/or watch this short webinar.
+- Read detailed program components above and/or watch this short webinar.

-- Meet with principal(s) and school librarian(s) at up to three elementary schools to design collaboration plan and determine participation goals.
+- Meet with principal(s) and school librarian(s) at up to three elementary schools to design collaborative plan and determine participation goals.

 Questions?
 Email email@example.com

 Summer Learning Loss Handout